 This is one of my favourite street food desserts and is very popular in Thailand.

-It’s a very simple dish made using sweet mango, sticky slightly salted rice, with sweetened coconut milk and topped with sesame seeds.
+It’s a very simple dish made using sweet mango, sticky slightly salted rice, sweetened coconut milk and topped with sesame seeds.

 And if you want to go out you can also have it with delicious coconut ice cream.

 Mango sticky rice is a pretty rare street food desert in the west, so it may be a good idea for a food truck dessert.

 Another variation on ice cream which is a little bit of a common theme on the food truck, but not without good reason.